chukShirley/rpg-intro/README.md

 You may also do this within Rational Developer for i, but it’s very useful to memorize these commands for when you don’t have the IDE.

+It is possible to write all your RPG code in stream files on the IFS.
+The easiest way to create a stream file is with Rational Developer for i.

 ```
 **FREE